navneethg/athenax/README.md

 # libathena
-Python library to work with AWS Athena.
+A python library that makes it dead simple to work with AWS Athena.